 The best time to eat a tbsp of peanut butter is before a high-calorie meal.
 Fiber and protein in peanut butter reduce appetite, while minerals and other compounds boost the metabolism, helping the body burn belly fat.

 Can peanut butter make you gain weight?

-Moreover, peanut butter brands may contain added sugar and salt.
+Moreover, many peanut butter brands contain added sugar and salt.
 Avoid them.
 Extra salt makes you fat, as it increases cravings and makes you feel bloated.

 Most noteworthy, many peanut butter brands contain trans fats.
 Trans fats give peanut butter a desirable texture.
 Otherwise, peanut butter gets oily at room temperature.
-But, trans fats are pretty dangerous for our health and also, make us fat.
-Avoid any peanut butter with hydrogenated vegetable as well.[1,2]
+But, trans fats are dangerous for our health and also, make us gain weight.
+Avoid any peanut butter with hydrogenated vegetable oils.[1,2]

-We lose weight only when we consume fewer calories than we burn!
-Peanut butter helps us lose weight, as it regulates appetite and reduces cravings.
+Peanut butter helps us lose weight, as it regulates appetite and reduces cravings for fattening foods.
 It helps us consume fewer calories in a day!

 Peanut butter has a huge satiating effect, as it’s pretty rich in protein and fiber.
-These macros, along with water, make us feel full for longer!
-Just a tbsp of peanut butter provides almost 4g of protein and 1g of fiber![3,4]
+These macros, along with water, make us feel full for many hours!
+Just a tbsp of peanut butter provides almost 4 grams of protein and 1 grams of fiber![3,4]

 For a higher satiating effect, you better consume peanut butter with whole wheat bread.
 Whole wheat bread contains much more fiber and protein than white bread.

 Fats in peanut butter are good for weight loss!